CDEV3000 /6000 Practice of Work

 • Both courses are awarded 6 Units of Credit (UoC).

-• CDEV3000/3100 can be taken as a general education subject or a free elective in some undergraduate degrees.
+• Can be taken as a General Education/Free Elective in some undergraduate degrees.

 Previous partner projects